HERBERT A. SIMON

-This is done in order to coordinate the activities of individuals working in an organisation.
+- This is done in order to coordinate the activities of individuals working in an organisation.
 But the process of decision does not come to an end by simply determining the general purpose of an organisation.

 Distinction between facts and values

-According to Simon, any rational decision may be viewed as a conclusion reached from certain premises.
+- According to Simon, any rational decision may be viewed as a conclusion reached from certain premises.
 These premises are of two different kinds — values and facts.
 The behaviour of a rational person can be controlled if the value and factual premises upon which he bases his decision are specified for him.

 - If only factual premises are left to a subordinates p `correctness’ of his decision will depend upon the value premises he selects, and there is no universally accepted criterion of right or wrong which can be applied to his selection.

 - The values involved in administrative decisions are seldom final values in the psychological and philosophical sense, since most objectives and activities derive their value from the means and relationship which connect them with objectives or activities that are valued in themselves.

 - The process of decision-making can be sub-divided into two major parts

-- the first involves the development of a system of values and then appraising their relative merits and demerits; and
+- The first involves the development of a system of values and then appraising their relative merits and demerits; and

-- the second consist in a comparison of the possible lines of action in terms of the value system.
+- The second consist in a comparison of the possible lines of action in terms of the value system.

-The first part involves both the ethical and the factual considerations, while the second is restricted only to factual problems.
+- The first part involves both the ethical and the factual considerations, while the second is restricted only to factual problems.

-The, distinction between factual and value premises has an obvious bearing on the question of non discretion can be reconciled with responsibility and accountability and what the line of division is to be between policy and administration.
+- The, distinction between factual and value premises has an obvious bearing on the question of non discretion can be reconciled with responsibility and accountability and what the line of division is to be between policy and administration.

 Stages in Decision-making process

-Simon’s major interest has been in analysing how decisions are made and how they could be made more effective.
+- Simon’s major interest has been in analysing how decisions are made and how they could be made more effective.
 He describes three stages in the process of making a decision

 - The Intelligence Activity

-This means identifying occasions calling for a decision.
+- This means identifying occasions calling for a decision.
 Executives spend a good part of their time surveying the economic, technical, political and social environment to identify new conditions that lead to new action.

 - The Design Activity

-This involves inventing, developing and analysing possible courses of action.
+- This involves inventing, developing and analysing possible courses of action.

 - The Choice Activity

-This involves selecting particular course of action from the available choices.
+- This involves selecting particular course of action from the available choices.
 For this, an executive does not obviously require much time.

 - For Simon, the whole managerial action is included in the process of decision-making.
 In the traditional theory of economic man, decision-making was designed to maximize the return but since this model is divorced from reality, it cannot be applied to administrative situations.

 Satisfying versus Maximising and Optimising

 - These theories tend to get divorced from reality, for they are founded on assumption which are unrealistic.
 Simon assists that any theory based on such assumptions is `undamentally wrong’.

 - He maintains that there is a large non-rational, emotional and unconscious element in man’s thinking and behaviour, and so the concern of administrative theory is with the boundary between the rational and non-rational aspects of human and social behaviour.
 This limit to rationality is not state but depends on the environment of organisation in which the individual decision takes place.

 - Programmed decisions are repetitive and routine and a definite procedure has been evolved to deal with these.
 These decisions may often be automated with the help of an electronic computer.
 Thus they do not have to be considered afresh when familiar situations emerge.

-Non-programmed decisions on the other hand, are those which are novel — and unstructured and there exists no known method of handling them in an ‘optimum’ manner.
+- Non-programmed decisions on the other hand, are those which are novel — and unstructured and there exists no known method of handling them in an ‘optimum’ manner.
 This may be because a similar case has not occurred before, or because it may be a particularly difficult case.
 The traditional techniques of dealing with non programmed decisions include selection and training of executives who possess judgment, intuition and creativity.

 - Herbert Simon has been personally active in developing computer programmes for non-programmed problem solving.
 He maintains that the same process can be applied to the sphere of administrative decision-making.

 Significance of Administrative Efficiency

 - The criterion of efficiency is easily understood in the context of commercial organisations that are largely governed by a profit objective.
 In administration, this criterion dictates that choice of alternatives which produces the largest result for the given application of resources.
 Although all decisions are made in terms of alternatives, yet the problem still remains of comparing the values of different alternatives.

-In `Public Administration’, Simon and his colleagues have limited the use of efficiency criterion by two conditions
+- In `Public Administration’, Simon and his colleagues have limited the use of efficiency criterion by two conditions

 - The first condition of its use is that the human and material resources that an administrator proposes to employ must be scarce, i.e. the resources available for one programme will not be available for another.
 This is known as opportunity cost.